 Welcome to the LibGuide for English courses focused on the study of literature and the process of writing.
-This guide will help you navigate resources in the library and online.
+This guide will help you navigate library and other online resources.

 Constructing a Search